aws/karpenter-provider-aws/website/content/en/docs/tasks/scheduling-pods.md

       storage: 4Gi
 ```

+{{% alert title="Note" color="primary" %}}
-Note: The EBS CSI driver uses `topology.ebs.csi.aws.com/zone` instead of the standard `topology.kubernetes.io/zone` label.
+The EBS CSI driver uses `topology.ebs.csi.aws.com/zone` instead of the standard `topology.kubernetes.io/zone` label.
 Karpenter is aware of label aliasing and translates this label into `topology.kubernetes.io/zone` in memory.
 When configuring a `StorageClass` for the EBS CSI Driver, you must use `topology.ebs.csi.aws.com/zone`.
+{{% /alert %}}

 {{% alert title="Note" color="primary" %}}
 The topology key `topology.kubernetes.io/region` is not supported.
 Legacy in-tree CSI providers specify this label.
 Instead, install an out-of-tree CSI provider.